department-of-veterans-affairs/vagov-content/pages/disability/add-remove-dependent.md

 </div>

-## When should I file a claim for additional disability compensation for a dependent?
+## When should I file a claim to add a dependent to my benefits?

 This depends on where you are in the process of applying for disability compensation.

 ### If you haven’t applied yet for disability compensation

-You may file a claim at the same time as you apply for disability compensation.
+You may file a claim for additional disability compensation for a dependent at the same time as you file your original claim for disability compensation.

 If you receive a combined disability rating of at least 30%, we’ll automatically consider your eligibility for additional disability compensation for your dependent. <br>